Self-Convolutions of Generalized Narayana Numbers: Proof of Theorem

 We note that each sum on the right of the above equation starts at $n=0$ with $\mathcal{R}_{j} x^{j}$, and so if we re-index each sum to start with $\mathcal{R}_{0} x^{0}$ and then subtract the unwanted terms from $\mathcal{R}_{0} x^{0}$ up to $\mathcal{R}_{j-1} x^{j-1}$, we have

 with the understanding that when $j=0$ the last sum on the right is an empty (zero) sum.

-Now, the first sum inside the parentheses on the right of equation (\ref{e.63}) is simply the generating function for $\mathcal{R}_n$ as seen in equation (\ref{e.Rngf}), and for the second sum we recall once again from equation (\ref{e.RnInitial}) that $\mathcal{R}_0 = 0$ and $\mathcal{R}_i=1$ for $i$ between $1$ and $k$.
-This means that our last sum on the right of equation (\ref{e.63}) actually starts at $i=1$ (because, again, $\mathcal{R}_0 = 0$ by definition) and has just powers of $x$ without coefficients.
-Putting this all together, we see that equation (\ref{e.63}) becomes
+Now, the first sum inside the parentheses on the right of (\ref{e.63}) is simply the generating function for $\mathcal{R}_n$ as seen in (\ref{e.Rngf}), and for the second sum we recall once again from (\ref{e.RnInitial}) that $\mathcal{R}_0 = 0$ and $\mathcal{R}_i=1$ for $i$ between $1$ and $k-1$.
+This means that our last sum on the right of (\ref{e.63}) actually starts at $i=1$ (because, again, $\mathcal{R}_0 = 0$ by definition) and has just powers of $x$ without coefficients.
+Putting this all together, we see that (\ref{e.63}) becomes

 We note that the last sum on the right is an empty sum (and hence is zero) when $j=0$ or $j=1$.
 We now put the $x^{k-1}$ back into the last sum on the right, giving us

 When we take the derivative and simplify, we have